Murat Ülker

-Murat Ülker (born 1959) is a Turkish billionaire businessperson, and the chair of Yıldız Holding.
-He is among the 800 richest people in the world as of November 2025.
+Murat Ülker (born 1959) is a Turkish billionaire businessperson and the former chair of Yıldız Holding.
+He is among the 900 richest people in the world as of July 2026.

 Early life

 Murat Ülker was born to Sabri Ülker and Güzide İman on 21 March 1959 in Istanbul, Turkey.
 He attended high school at İstanbul Erkek Lisesi and graduated from Boğaziçi University with a degree in business administration.
 In 1982, he studied abroad at the American Institute of Baking (AIB) and Zentralfachschule der Deutschen Süßwarenwirtschaft (ZDS) and trained at Continental Baking Company in the United States.
 He also worked on various International Executive Service Corps projects.

 Career

 In 1984, Ülker joined the Ülker Group, part of Yıldız Holding, as a control coordinator.
 Over the following years, he served as assistant general manager for enterprises, and later, as general manager.

 In 2000, Ülker became the CEO of Yıldız Holding, before becoming its chairman in 2008.
 Under his chairmanship, Yıldız Holding expanded its business and made several acquisitions including GODIVA Chocolatier in 2008 and United Biscuits in 2014.
 In 2016, Yıldız formed a new global business, pladis, by bringing together three of its brands: Ülker, United Biscuits, and DeMet’s Candy Company.